-By age 50: Add some leave-in hair oils to your massages; those that will promote circulation, cell turnover, pore cleansing and fortifying, and promote hair growth – like pumpkin seed oil, sesame seed oil, rosemary extract, and Saw Palmetto oil.
+By age 40: Add some leave-in hair oils to your massages; those that will promote circulation, cell turnover, pore cleansing and fortifying, and promote hair growth – like pumpkin seed oil, sesame seed oil, rosemary extract, and Saw Palmetto oil.
 Boost your intake of good quality supplements to support the ageing of your body and thus the strengthening of your hair follicles and production of hair, like Melatonin, pumpkin seed (and other seeds) extract, Complex Vitamin B, E, and A, and Vitamin C to boost immune system response.
-Best to see a Naturopath or Nutritionist for guidance on what you need specifically and individually, as diets and lifestyle vary.
+Best to see a Naturopath and/or a Nutritionist for guidance on what you need specifically and individually, as diets and lifestyle vary.

-By age 60: At this point you may be looking at winding down your "office days", full-time work, and should have a good exit strategy for a business you own if it's not one you enjoy.
+By age 55: At this point you may be looking at winding down your "office days", full-time work, and should have a good exit strategy for a business you own if it's not one you enjoy.
 Stress is a big part of hair loss and illness in general.
 If by age 60 you don't like what you do, seriously consider changing it.
+You got this!
 Prevention of prescription medications is huge here, so if you can keep physically and mentally fit, you're more likely to prevent or altogether halt hair loss and scalp weakness.
 Medications are one of the reasons for hair loss.
 Do everything you can to prevent having to take them!
 Get healthy NOW if you haven't done so already.
 It's not too late to change your mindset and change your life!
-You're not an old fart yet, remember, WE ARE CENTENARIANS!
+You're not an old fart yet my friend, remember, WE ARE CENTENARIANS!

 We touched on the subject of children and their hair/body/cleanliness routine, yet I'm a firm believer in that much of the issues with our skin and hair is "psychologically and traditionally taught".
-We had to shower often, use shampoo AND conditioner, we had to have baths to "wind us down" before bedtime, we had to brush our hair constantly and yank out every knot, pull it back tight or it would be a bad thing.
+We had to shower often, use shampoo AND conditioner, we had to have baths to "wind us down" before bedtime (and every day too), we had to brush our hair constantly and yank out every knot, pull it back tight or it would be a bad thing.
 This really needs to change...